RTLiang/RTLiang/content/causal/Hello World.md

 ***
 Update: 11 FEB 2025

-I shuffled a song from one of my favorite musician, *"I can still create something great and it still not to late"*[^7], yes, I am creating something great.
+I shuffled a song from one of my favorite musician, *"I can still create something great and it still not to late"*[^7], I am creating something great and making different now.